Dorothy Vaughan

-Dorothy Jean Johnson Vaughan (September 20, 1910 – November 10, 2008) was an American mathematician and human computer who worked for the National Advisory Committee for Aeronautics (NACA), and NASA, at Langley Research Center in Hampton, Virginia.
+Dorothy Jean Johnson Vaughan (September 20, 1910 – November 10, 2008) was an American human computer and computer programmer who worked for the National Advisory Committee for Aeronautics (NACA), and NASA, at Langley Research Center in Hampton, Virginia.
 In 1949, she became acting supervisor of the West Area Computers, the first African-American woman to receive a promotion and supervise a group of staff at the center.

 She later was promoted officially to the position of supervisor.
-During her 28-year career, Vaughan prepared for the introduction of computers in the early 1960s by teaching herself and her staff the programming language of Fortran.
+During her 28-year career, Vaughan prepared for the introduction of computers in the early 1960s by teaching herself and her staff the Fortran programming language.
 She later headed the programming section of the Analysis and Computation Division (ACD) at Langley.

 Vaughan is one of the women featured in Margot Lee Shetterly's history Hidden Figures: The Story of the African-American Women Who Helped Win the Space Race (2016).
 It was adapted as a biographical film of the same name, also released in 2016.

 In 2019, Vaughan was honored with the Congressional Gold Medal posthumously.

 Early life

 Vaughan was born September 20, 1910, in Kansas City, Missouri, as Dorothy Jean Johnson.
 She was the daughter of Annie and Leonard Johnson.
 At the age of seven, her family moved to Morgantown, West Virginia, where she graduated from Beechurst High School in 1925 as her class valedictorian.
 Vaughan received a full-tuition scholarship from West Virginia Conference of the A.M.E.
 Sunday School Convention to attend Wilberforce University in Wilberforce, Ohio.
-She joined the Alpha Kappa Alpha chapter at Wilberforce and graduated in 1929 with a B.A. in mathematics.
+She joined the Zeta chapter of Alpha Kappa Alpha sorority at Wilberforce and graduated in 1929 with a B.A. in mathematics.
 In 1932, she married Howard Vaughan, who died in 1955.
-The couple moved to Newport News, Virginia, where they had Six children: Ann, Maida, Leonard, Kenneth, Michael and Donald.
+The couple moved to Newport News, Virginia, where they had six children: Ann, Maida, Leonard, Kenneth, Michael and Donald.
 The family also lived with Howard's wealthy and respected parents and grandparents on South Main Street in Newport News, Virginia.
 Vaughan was very devoted to family and the church, which would play a huge factor in whether she would move to Hampton, Virginia, to work for NASA.